tehomic/blog/draft/2025-03-04-melchizedek-in-leviticus.markdown

 IMPORTANT!
-about David and how well he identifies with the 'despised and rejected' suffering messiah. you might think correctly that David graduated from being a poor man to a rich man, when he killed Goliath. that was the time when he stepped onto the stage of greater influence, so God, being wise, loving and gracious gave David a new sense of his destiny by gifting him a change of heart, the heart of a spiritually rich man endowed with wisdom, discretion and discernment for handling his new role in the army and his challenge of managing the greater influence that God provided. you might also think that David was despised and rejected when he was a poor shepard and not appreciated for his work. by some people, at least his brothers, he was not expected to be a man of distinction, eventhough has was anointed king of Israel. but that is not the case, because when Saul needed comfort when troubled by an evil spirit, his advisors said 'there is one man who is a well regarded musician, a skillful harpist and also he is known to be a mighty man of valor'.
+about David and how well he identifies with the 'despised and rejected' suffering messiah. you might think correctly that David graduated from being a poor man to a rich man, when he killed Goliath. that was the time when he stepped onto the stage of greater influence, so God, being wise, loving and gracious, gave David a new sense of his destiny by gifting him a change of heart, the heart of a spiritually rich man endowed with wisdom, discretion and discernment for handling his new role in the army and his challenge of managing the greater influence that God provided. you might also think that David was despised and rejected when he was a poor shepard and not appreciated for his work. by some people, at least his brothers, he was not expected to be a man of distinction, eventhough has was anointed king of Israel. but that is not the case, because when Saul needed comfort when troubled by an evil spirit, his advisors said 'there is one man who is a well regarded musician, a skillful harpist and also he is known to be a mighty man of valor'.
 David was not despised and rejected when he was a shepard in his 'poor in spirit' training period. actually, he was well liked and admired. it is clear that, for David, the 'poor in spirit' training period was a prolonged season of being underestimated. his older brothers may have mocked him because in their eyes he was only good enough to be a shepard. even Jesse his father seemed to dismiss him as not being destined for much because he did not invite him to meet Samuel for the big day of promotion. in that aspect only he was downtrodden and perhaps felt trapped by the sheparding arrangement. but God made that arrangement to train and prepare David for the bigger stage. the scripture even says that 'David learned by God's command that a king must judge impartially and justly'.

 IMPORTANT!
 we must explain somehow the scope, context and range of affliction that applies to the 'poor man'. it's not right to suggest that a 'poor man' is generally bereft of wisdom. it probably more likely that a 'poor man' is wiser than appearances would first suggest. that's the delema of a poor man, he may be judged by his peers according to the flesh and if his flesh is unattractive, then although he has talents to offer he is disregarded. an example of a wise poor man reference in the bible is a proverb that says : 'a poor wise man in a walled city is better than a small army instead, because the poor wise man can save the city by his diplomacy'.